 As you guys know, I am very passionate about strength training, rehab and building a functional physique.
 When I started this blog, I was talking more about general fitness, weight loss, and meal planning, but I was also fighting piriformis syndrome and trying to find a way to exercise and stay healthy.

 When I published my very first blog post on piriformis syndrome – after finally starting to see some long-term relief – I was so overwhelmed by the feedback that post triggered.
 It was receiving more views and reads in a month than all my other blog posts combined.
-I realized that world really didn’t need another weight loss blog and that there was a much bigger problem in the fitness and health world I couldn’t ignore.
+I realized that the world really didn’t need another weight loss blog and that there was a much bigger problem in the fitness and health world I couldn’t ignore.

 Since then all my posts have been focused on the issue of chronic muscle pain, that is mainly originating from a combination of muscle imbalances, poor posture, bad diet, and a toxic mindset (read more about the mind-body connection here).
 As I always say, we have to stop isolating and addressing the whole body as ONE unit.

 I am so thankful to see my audience’s awareness increase about this topic, and how this blog is helping them learn more about their bodies to create change.
 It came to my attention that the topic of core strengthening was still a bit confusing to many.
 They knew they needed to strengthen their core, and definitely tried some core strengthening exercises, but I’d get questions like these very frequently:

 - How many core strengthening exercises can I start with?

 - When do I strengthen my core, and how many times/day/weak do I need to do it?